Taliayaya/Taliayaya/README.md

 # Hello There, I’m @Taliayaya ✨
 ## Welcome to my Github Page ! 🎉

 I'm a 12th grade french student making my way here !
-I would be glad to help you in your project or vice-versa !
+I would be glad to help you in your project or vice-versa ! <br />
+I'm pround to say I use Arch.
+Linux and anime lover.
+Way to go !

 ### 🛠 Ongoing